How the Town of North Elba, NY Works With Short-Term Rentals on the Shores of Lake Placid

 Short-term rentals in North Elba can only be made available a certain number of days of a calendar year.
 Using GovOS STR, we can scrape the calendars of rental properties to see how many days they are making the property available.
 We can’t tell if those dates are actual rentals, so it’s not 100% enforceable, but we can still reach out to a property owner if we see they’re offering more than their allotted number of rental dates in a given year.

 How are you using GovOS STR to handle complaints?

 Collecting and reviewing citizen complaints has been the most beneficial feature of GovOS STR.
 Every complaint first goes through the STR platform, then comes to my team via email.
 We review each one and decide whether it requires attention from the property owner, the town, or local law enforcement.
 At the very least, we and the property owner can help put eyes on the situation and determine how serious it is.

-Since implementing this new system, we’ve had very few serious complaints, and we’ve only had to fine one property owner that didn’t comply over time and didn’t vet clients very well.
+Since implementing this new system, we’ve had very few serious complaints, and we’ve only had to fine one property owner who didn’t comply over time and didn’t vet clients very well.

 Ready to see how the GovOS STR Solution works for communities across the U.S.?